ibm-cloud-docs/watson-assistant/admin-backup-restore.md

 {{site.data.content.classiclink}}

 # Backing up and restoring data
-{: #backup-restore}
+{: #admin-backup-restore}

 Back up and restore your data by downloading, and then uploading the data.
 {: shortdesc}

 You can download the following data from a {{site.data.keyword.conversationshort}} service instance: